Text consolidated by Valsts valodas centrs (State

 Section 7.
 Enterprise Income Tax

-(1) A zone capital company or a licensed capital company is
+(1) A zone capital company or licensed capital company is

 entitled to receive the enterprise income tax rebate in the

-amount of 80 per cent of the calculated tax sum.
+amount of 80 per cent of the calculated tax amount.

 (2) [1 March 2018]